MrStLouis/laserfiche.github.io/src/docs/api/authentication/guide_oauth_2.0_scopes/index.md

 ### Configure Pre-Approved Scopes in the Developer Console

 Before an app can request an access token with scopes, a Developer Console Administrator must first pre-approve the scopes that can be requested.
 This is to ensure the app cannot request unapproved scopes and be granted inappropriate access to Laserfiche resources.
 The application will only have access to the intersection of the scopes configured here AND the access rights of the signed-in user or service principal.
 This is especially important with the table API and project-based security.
-See the [table API security overview](./../../odata-table-api/index.md#Security) for details.
+See the [table API security overview](./../../odata-api-reference/#security) for details.

 1. Sign in to the [Developer Console](../../../getting-started/developer-console/).
 1. In the Applications listing, select the app you want to configure.
 1. On the **App Configuration** page, select the **Authentication** tab.
 1. In the **OAuth 2.0 Scopes** section, select the needed scopes for your app to function properly.
-See below for the available scopes based and what they represent for the different APIs.
+See below for the available scopes and what they represent for the different APIs.

 ### Requesting an Access Token with Scopes